 When peanuts are roasted add chana dal and after few seconds put in urad dal and by the time both these dals become golden, you should put broken red chilli, chopped curry leaves and turmeric.When curry leaves become crisp put in sesame seeds and as they start to pop, switch off the heat.

 6. Pour the tempering over the poha mix.
 Also add the dessicated coconut or grated copra (dried coconut).

 7. Stir with a spatula so that all the items get thoroughly mixed.

 Taste this poha mix to check for salt.
 You can also add a little bit of extra jaggery, salt or sambhar powder if needed.

 8. Cool it well and store it in few 100 or 200 ml air tight containers.
 And use a dry spoon and a dry hand each time.Try not to store the entire mix in a single jar.
 You can refrigerate this too.

 How to use this ?

-Click on this green colored word for step by step picture recipe for preparing gojjuvalakki .
+Click on this green colored title for the recipe with step by step picture.gojjuvalakki .